HomeSite Map

 The Beatles brought "Devil In Her Heart" to Studio Two of Aeolian Hall in London on September 3rd, 1963 between 8 and 10:30 pm to record another version of the song for BBC radio.
 This recording was produced by Ian Grant and was broadcast on the 15th and final “Pop Go The Beatles” edition, which aired on September 24th between 5 and 5:29 pm.

 The stereo mix of the song, along with the rest of the "With The Beatles" album, was made on October 30th, 1963, in the control room of EMI Studio Three.
-This quick three-hour mixing session was attended only by George Martin and engineers Norman Smith and A.B.
+This quick three-hour mixing session was attended only by producer George Martin and engineers Norman Smith and A.B.
 Lincoln.
 This stereo mix was used for both the stereo and mono versions of "The Beatles' Second Album" released in the US (as detailed below).

 January 7th, 1969, saw The Beatles return to the song in Twickenham Film Studios during rehearsals for the "Get Back / Let It Be" project.
 This was a brief impromptu run-through, only done because the song they were rehearsing at the time, “Don’t Let Me Down,” featured George Harrison playing guitar work that was similarly phrased to what he did on “Devil In Her Heart.”
 It therefore reminded them of the song and they reminisced, this rendition (emphasizing the misheard "no-no-nay" lyric) not being included in any official release of these sessions.